samthegitguy/timetable/readme.txt

        open the required py file via IDLE and press F5.
 2. IDLE
     Installation on windows/linux
         same as above.
+Idle is not available on linux, use `nano timetable.py` instead.

 Abstract

 Timetables is a educational program designed to test your knowledge of 1 - 10 timetables.
 Timetables to 12 will soon be added.
-We thanks you for your patience.
+We thank you for your patience.

 Instructions